penguinpowernz/scanban/README.md

 A simple alternative to fail2ban that watches system logs and takes action on IPs.

+**This is beta software you should probably validate yourself it before running in production**

 ## Usage

 The command has the following args: